Independence Day Parade - July 4, 1916

 Refreshments were provided all day long at stands located near the ballfield.
 Children were provided with complimentary food tickets.
 Hardies band was provided by the City of Pittsburgh to entertain the crowd at the ballfield during the afternoon.

-As the day turned to night, the festivities moved from the ballfield to the boulevard, where Hardies band played more music from 7pm until 8:30pm in the open field across from Melvin's Drug Store at Stebbins Avenue.
+As the day turned to night, the festivities moved from the ballfield to the boulevard, where Hardies band played more music from 7pm until 8:30pm in the open field across from the Chinese Laundry at the corner of Stebbins Avenue.
 After the concert, a large sheet was strung between two pools and motion picture entertainment was shown.
 The Grand Jubilee ended with a magnificent fireworks display.
-That first festival on July 4, 1914 was a wonderful day for the fledgling community of Brookline.
+That first festival at Brookline's new park on July 4, 1914 was a wonderful day for the young community of Brookline.

 Click on images for larger pictures